 This important work gave us a better understanding of water movement within the Marshes, including the impacts of water diversions on downstream users and the environment.

 Scope of the project

 The project encompassed the area of the Macquarie Marshes, which commence in the south at Marebone Weir 50 kilometres north of Warren and extend north a further 100 kilometres until the many channels join into a single defined channel near Carinda.
 Major distributary channels include the Bulgeraga, Monkeygar, Buckiinguy and Terrigal Creeks and the Gum and Long Plain Cowals, Marebone and Oxley Breaks and the Bora Channel as well as the Macquarie River.
 The southern Marshes consist of a series of individual wetland systems, including Back, Buckiinguy, Monkey and Monkeygar Swamps and Mole Marsh.

 The project ran from January 2008 through to mid 2009.
 It established a process for assessing and prioritising structures for compliance action, and compliance investigation is continuing beyond the life of the project.
 Experts including geomorphologists and wetland ecologists determined whether a particular structure was having an impact on flows.

 The project was delivered by the NSW Office of Water in partnership with:

 Commonwealth Department of Sustainability, Environment, Water, Population and Communities

-The role of the Australian Government Department of Sustainability, Environment, Water, Population and Communities (DSEWPC) is to provide the Australian Government with policy advice and program management, which protects or promotes the protection of the environment and Australia's heritage.
+The role of the Australian Government Department of the Environment is to provide the Australian Government with policy advice and program management, which protects or promotes the protection of the environment and Australia's heritage.

 The Department is committed to conserving, repairing and promoting the wise use of wetlands across Australia.
 The department does this with other governments, non-government organisations and the community by developing and implementing the best possible management of Australia's wetlands.